 It also gave us an opportunity to work more closely with other local businesses, including our neighbors at Broomwagon (also a certified Bike Friendly Business).
 They were super helpful in the process.

 Not least of all, it’s a business decision.
-Our ideal clients want to work with businesses that they believe in—businesses that care about people, quality of life, and the impact we’re making on the world around us.
+Our ideal clients want to work with businesses they believe in—businesses that care about people, quality of life, and the impact we’re making on the world around us.

-We’ve put policies in place that make it as easy and enjoyable as possible for our team to incorporate biking into their work/life routines.
+We’ve put policies in place that make it easy and enjoyable for our team to incorporate biking into their routines.
 These range from company-covered tuneups and reimbursements for bike parts and mileage, to resources like safe riding advice, ongoing maintenance tips, and local bike maps.
 See our internal write-up of these benefits here.

-We also have an office bike for anyone to use, and we keep basic maintenance gear on hand for quick fixes.
+We also have an office bike for team use, and we keep basic maintenance gear on hand for quick fixes.
 To remove as many hurdles as possible from the actual commute, we have flexible scheduling and dress, plus safe bike parking and guaranteed rides home if the weather turns non-bike-able.

-There’s plenty of room for innovation as a BFB.
-While certain activities/gatherings are necessarily on hold as of this writing (for a citation, see 2020 and all events therein), we’re just getting started with ideas on how to promote bicycling in the community—be it a fun team ride or hosting a biking challenge.
+There’s plenty of room for innovation as a Bike Friendly Business.
+While certain activities are necessarily on hold as of now, we’re just getting started with ideas on how to promote bicycling in the community—be it a fun team ride or hosting a biking challenge.

 On the last National Bike to Work Day, for example, the crew hopped on our bicycles and pedaled to Lexington local favorite Stella’s Deli.
-We ate sandwiches, toasted bourbon ball coffees, and biked back, ready to dig into our latest project with renewed vigor.
+We ate sandwiches and toasted bourbon ball coffees.
+We biked back, ready to dig into our latest project with renewed vigor.